The Barley Store

 A bath and hand towel is provided for each guest but please bring your own beach/pool towels.
 Beds are made up just before your arrival with fresh linen.
 There is also a welcome pack to start your stay with locally made Dorset apple cake or biscuits and some Dorset tea, washing up liquid, dishwasher tablets (where applicable), soap, tea towel, dishcloth, 1 toilet roll, logs, kindling and fire lighters (where appropriate) will be provided.
 A travel cot, highchair, blackout blind and baby bath can be booked in advance but please bring your own cot bedding.
 Free high speed Wi-Fi.
 Each cottage has a hairdryer.

 Barley Store is heated by electricity which is metered.
 To encourage you to ‘Save the Planet’ we share the cost with you 50/50.
-This should amount to about £25/week in the colder months.
+This should amount to £2 or £3 per day in the colder months.
 25% goes to the NEA charity (www.nea.org.uk) .
 There is no charge during the warm peak season from July 1st – Aug 31st.

 Is Friday in summer season (July & August) and flexible at other times.
 Cottages are available from 4pm.